kadarakos/kiko-now/_posts/2020-10-24-Thanks-Giving-Taking.md

 title: Thanks Giving Taking
 ---

-Thanks giving is beautiful Canadian traidition that Lakora appreciates, but does not fully understand.
+Thanks giving is a beautiful Canadian traidition that Lakora appreciates, but does not fully understand.
 Hope you'll enjoy our culinary expression of benevolent confusion.

 Ingredients
 ---------------

-- Mini Aubergine
+- Mini Aubergines
 - Halloumi
 - Greek yoghurt
 - Tasty Jam